Cysharp/Utf8StreamReader/README.md

 By setting `Utf8StreamReader` to `FileOpenMode.Scalability`, true async I/O is enabled and scalability is prioritized.
 If set to `FileOpenMode.Throughput`, it internally becomes sync-over-async and consumes the ThreadPool, but reduces the overhead of asynchronous I/O and improves throughput.

 If frequently executed within a server application, setting it to `Scalability`, and for batch applications, setting it to `Throughput` will likely yield the best performance characteristics.
-The default is `Scalability`.
+The default is `Throughput`.

 In `Utf8StreamReader`, by carefully adjusting the buffer size on the `Utf8StreamReader` side, the performance difference is minimized.
 Please refer to the above benchmark results image for specific values.